google-marketing-solutions/ads-monitor/README.md

 ### Installation

-An easiest way to try the solution is to run it via [Docker Compose](https://docs.docker.com/compose/install/).
+The easiest way to try the solution is to run it via [Docker Compose](https://docs.docker.com/compose/install/).

 1. expose environmental variables `GOOGLE_ADS_YAML` and `GAARF_EXPORTER_ACCOUNT_ID`: